Sponsored content

 As well as being low-risk, cataract surgery is also quick and painless.
 The procedure usually takes around 15 minutes (for both eyes) and, although you’ll remain awake, the eye area is numbed with a local anesthetic.
 In some cases, a sedative may also be given to make the process as stress-free as possible.
 Your surgeon will also check on your comfort throughout.

 That said, it’s important to note that everyone recovers differently and it can take four to six weeks to recover fully.
-Though, Optegra has information about things you can do to smooth the recovery process on their website.
+Optegra has information about things you can do to smooth the recovery process on their website.

-For more reassurance, you might like to read Optegra’s article, Is cataract surgery painful?
+For more reassurance, you might like to read Optegra’s article: Is cataract surgery painful?

 Book your free consultation